AquirJan/OYM-frontend/README.md

-# openyourmind
+# OYM-frontend
-DIY your own website
+Open Your Mind to DIY your own website